 Tears at the complicity of the local population.

 Tears at the stories of those who resisted and gave their lives as a result.

 And tears at the 1945 poster from Vienna, urging women and children to leave the city before the Russians arrived and the “last battle” commenced.
-Someone had written across the bottom: “where to?”
+Someone had scribbled across the bottom: “where to?”
+Quite.

-(The two museums are strange bedfellows.
+(The two institutions make strange bedfellows.
 One a gentle walk among marbled columns and the remains of an ancient civilisation, the other a roller coaster ride through the trials and triumphs of a young democracy.
-Vienna – a city of contrast and paradox!)
+Vienna: a city of contrast and paradox!)

 How to get to the museum

 The Neue Burg is quite central and a wing of the Hofburg complex that dominates the main tourist routes in Vienna’s old town.